 I Am Marques R. Dexter

-Marques R. Dexter is a third-year sport management & policy doctoral student in the department of kinesiology at the University of Georgia.
-Hailing from Philadelphia, PA., Dexter received his bachelor's degree in business administration with a concentration in sport management.
-Later, he graduated from UGA with a master’s degree in kinesiology, specializing in sport management & policy.
+Marques R. Dexter is a fifth-year sport management & policy doctoral candidate in the department of kinesiology at the University of Georgia's Mary Frances Early College of Education.
+Hailing from Philadelphia, PA., Dexter received his bachelor's degree in business administration with a concentration in sport management from Robert Morris University (PA).
+Later, he graduated from the University of Georgia with a master’s degree in kinesiology, specializing in sport management & policy.

-Additionally, he was a volunteer coach, recruiting and program coordinator for the track & field/cross country programs at UGA, while completing his master's degree.
+Additionally, he was a volunteer coach, recruiting, and program coordinator for the track & field/cross country programs at UGA while completing his master's degree.
 Known for consistently producing national-level jumpers, Dexter was recognized by his peers as the recipient of the 2013 & 2014 USTFCCCA NCAA DIII Atlantic Region Men's Indoor Assistant Coach of the Year.